Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Methodology

 \subsubsection{Weight VAE}

-We now encode the heterogeneous graph of model weights.
+We now encode the heterogeneous graph of model weights to build a low-dimensional and informative latent space for diffusion model.
 We train a node attention-based VAE with a loss function given by

 where $\mathbf{w}$ represents the heterogeneous node features of the weight graph, $\mathbf{z} \in \mathbb{R}^{d}$ is the latent representation, and the KL divergence term is used to constrain the posterior distribution $q_\phi(\mathbf{z}|\mathbf{w})$.
 The VAE architecture first employs a layer-wise linear mapping for each layer's nodes to project them into a same dimension.
 Subsequently, we utilize a multi-head attention mechanism to model inter-node relationships, capturing interactions among neurons within and across original model layers.
-The resulting latent representation is then passed through another layer-wise linear mapping, projecting it back to the original dimensions for reconstruction.
+The resulting latent representation $\mathbf{z}=E(\mathbf{w})$ is then passed through another layer-wise linear mapping, projecting it back to the original dimensions for reconstruction $\hat{\mathbf{w}}=D(\mathbf{z})$.

-We notice that prediction models exhibiting similar performance can possess distinct parameter values~\cite{meynent2025structure}.
+We notice that prediction models exhibiting similar performance can possess distinct parameter values~\citep{meynent2025structure}.
 This observation motivates our approach to the reconstruction error term in the VAE objective.
 The similarity between model weights should be gauged by their functional consistency, rather than merely their identical absolute values.
 We introduce a function loss,

 where $f_{\mathbf{w}}(x_i)$ and $f_{\mathbf{\hat{w}}}(x_i)$ are the output values of the original and reconstructed weights, respectively, when applied to an input sample $x_i$.
 Intuitively, the function loss allows the VAE to reconstruct weights that may not appear identical to the originals but perform similarly.
 It relaxes the encoder's optimization constraints, promoting the learning of a latent space characterized by functional semantics.
+We theoretically analyze the effect of the function loss on generalization error in Appendix~\ref{app:theory}.